NickZward/Personal-Projects/The Pizza Project/README.md

 |10/8/2022|Lilly-Rose|Vaughn   |14.5       |10:30:00  |14:30:00|4.0	      |58.0      |
 |10/8/2022|Desiree   |Gardner  |14.5       |10:30:00  |14:30:00|4.0	      |58.0      |
 |10/8/2022|Mindy     |Sloan    |17.25	   |18:30:00  |23:00:00|4.5	      |77.625    |

+In this SQL project, I learned how to design and build a relational database for a pizza delivery and take-out restaurant.
+The database stored important data related to orders, stock control, and staff.
+I learned how to create tables, set up relationships between them, and insert, update, and delete data.
+I also learned how to write SQL queries to retrieve specific data from the database and generate reports to help Ben monitor business performance.
+This project provided me with practical skills in database design and management, as well as proficiency in SQL programming.